MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-trial.md

 manager: shellyha
 ---

 # Set up a trial environment

 A trial of Dynamics 365 Customer Insights lets you review key capability and learn more about the various features.
-A trial subscription expires after 30 days and is automatically deleted afterwards.
-Trial organizations are created by individual users who become administrator of their trial environment.
+A trial subscription is deleted after expiring.
+Trial environments are created by individual users who become administrator of their trial environment.
 They can invite more users to their trial and configure the various features.

 ## Create a trial environment